ngkon6/APCvirtual/README.md

 Next to that, it also converts Control Changes to MIDI notes and outputs them to a Midi Through device on Linux.
 Might be useful for some programs!

+## Building
+Just run `npm run build` to build the package.
+Note that having `libasound2-dev` installed is required!

 ## Create desktop entry
 To create a desktop entry, **ensure that you are in the repository folder first!**
 Then, run the `create-desktop-entry.sh` file to create a desktop entry into `~/.local/share/applications`.